bonitasoft/bonita-doc/md/data-handling-overview.md

 # Data handling overview

-How to effectively use the different kinds of data in the Bonita application
+How to effectively use the different kinds of data available within Bonita Platform

 In a BPM-based application, use: